SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 nothing # hide output
 ```

-To use `analyticless_test_convergence` from [`DiffEqDevTools`](https://github.com/SciML/DiffEqDevTools.jl) we need pick a solver to compute the reference solution and specify tolerances.
+To use `analyticless_test_convergence` from [`DiffEqDevTools`](https://github.com/SciML/DiffEqDevTools.jl) we need to pick a solver to compute the reference solution and specify tolerances.
-Moreover, we need to choose the different time step sizes.
+Moreover, we need to choose the different time step sizes which are used to investigate the convergence.

 ```@example eoc
 using OrdinaryDiffEq